-Stay in groups on campus as much as possible; request security escort if uncomfortable

-Always lock your doors and windows when you leave

-Don't leave valuables in classrooms or in lounge areas

-Notify Security of any stranger or unaccompanied guests at the College

-Do not prop open any outside doors at the

-Report thefts or security threats to Security as soon as they occur
+- 1. Stay in groups on campus as much as possible; request security escort if uncomfortable. - 2.
+Always lock your doors and windows when you leave - 3.
+Don't leave valuables unattended in common area or vehicles - 4.
+Notify Security of any stranger or unaccompanied guests at the College - 5.
+Do not prop open any exterior doors - 6.
+Report thefts or security threats to Security as soon as they occur - 7.
 Do not leave valuables visible on your car seats or floor boards